tiliv/anecdote/README.md

 Side effect file changes should be committed, because the build pipeline is not concerning itself with these steps.

-Signing the manifest rotates the signature even if no changes were made, so don't make the signature flywheel by auto-running the signer without a known diff to it.

 ### Commands

 These local-only commands help by including the `_config_dev.yml` extension to canonicalize `127.0.0.1:4000` as the host for CSP adherence.